-• Zero food waste leaving site – dried & sterilised for fuel
+- Zero food waste leaving site – dried, sterilised and added to biomass as fuel

 The vision was to develop an energy efficient building from existing building stock rather than starting from scratch with an eco-build.
 From a 2008 baseline, Glenuig Inn has reduced its carbon emissions by 84% to November 2011 and by February 2015 it was a 100% renewable energy business.
 Nett energy costs were almost half in 2016 compared to 2008 despite raw energy costs increasing three – fold and turnover more than doubling.